QCResUNet: Joint Subject-level and Voxel-level Segmentation Quality Prediction: Results

 \subsubsection{Cardiac MRI segmentation QC task}

 Similar to the brain tumor segmentation QC task, the proposed method achieved a good performance on the cardiac segmentation QC task (see~\Cref{tab:cardiac}).
 Specifically, the proposed method achieved average MAEs of 0.070 and 0.057 for NSD and DSC predictions, respectively.
 The predicted NSD and DSC demonstrated a strong correlation with the corresponding ground truth, with Pearson r values of 0.914 and 0.955, respectively.
 The proposed QCResUNet also outperformed all baseline methods in the cardiac segmentation QC task.
-QCResUNet improved the second-best regression-based method by 2.6\% and 1.8\% in Pearson r for NSD and DSC predictions, respectively.
+QCResUNet improved the second-best regression-based method(i.e., ResNet50~\citep{robinson2018real}) by 2.6\% and 1.8\% in Pearson r for NSD and DSC predictions, respectively.
+In contrast to poor performance in the brain tumor segmentation QC task, the multi-dimensional regression-based method~\citep{fournel2021medical} performed reasonably well.
+Despite showing inferior performance compared to other regression-based methods, it outperformed RCA and UE-based methods (see~\Cref{tab:cardiac}).

 In addition, QCResUNet significantly outperformed RCA and UE-based QC methods by an average of 10.2\% and 10.9\%.
 Lastly, the proposed method achieved a significant reduction in MAEs compared to all baselines (\Cref{tab:cardiac}), aligning well with the ground truth segmentation quality measures (see~\Cref{fig:scatter_DSC} and \Cref{fig:scatter_NSD}).